#9 Web

 }

-Here's the output of this:
+Here's the output of this code:

-CSS allows us to create two kinds of gradients: linear and radial.
+Let's now apply a gradient to the background of this <div>.
+If you know of it, CSS allows us to create two kinds of gradients: linear and radial.

 Replicating the shimmer

-So restating what we concluded above, we'll start with a gray tint, followed by a much lighter tint, followed by the same initial gray tint.
+Restating what was stated a while ago, we'll start with a gray color, followed by a much lighter tint, followed by the same gray color.
+Let's use #eee for gray and #fafafa as the lighter, shimmer tint.

 div {